One Year Program in Comedy Performing and Writing

 The One Year Program in Comedy Performing and Writing culminates in an Industry Showcases at Gotham Comedy Club, where students perform their standup.
 Casting directors from CBS, ABC, NBC, HBO, MTV, Paramount, and Nickelodeon, along with leading agents, managers, and bookers have seen the work of The One Year Program’s graduating students.

-The next One Year Program begins September 26th, 2016 and concludes in April 2017.
+The next One Year Program begins in September 2017 and concludes in April 2018.
 Classes meet Monday through Thursday evenings from 6pm-9pm.
 Performances for each course will be held on various weekends throughout the year.
 The program operates on a rolling admissions basis with a final application deadline of August 1.
 It is best to apply early as ACI accepts only 18 qualified students into the program each year.
 The One Year Program in Comedy Performing and Writing is perfect for anyone wanting to immerse themselves in the comedy world and write, perform and produce comedy as a career.
 If you are interested in applying, please click to fill out this form.
 If you have any questions, please call the ACI office at 212-279-6980.